TEACHING

 Since arriving at Rhodes in 1988 I have offered courses in modern European and South Asian history.
 Many of these reflect my scholarly interest in colonialism and its impact on both colonizer and colonized.
-Among the topics courses I now regularly offer are advanced seminars on Gandhi and the imperial idea, as well as a first-year seminar on the British Empire through Film.
-I also routinely offer lecture courses on the British Empire, modern Britain, and modern Europe.
-When the need arises I also enjoy teaching a two-semester survey of South Asia from the Indus Valley Civilization to Bollywood.
+Among the topics courses I offer are advanced seminars on Gandhi and the imperial idea, a first-year seminar on the British Empire through Film and a course on Britain and the slave trade.
+Recently I developed two new courses: “Hitler, Stalin and the Beatles: Europe Since 1945 through Film” and “The Bible and Empire.”
+Over the years I have also offered survey courses on the British Empire, modern Britain, modern Europe and ancient India and modern India and Pakistan.
 Every few years I also welcome the chance to challenge our History Major seniors in thinking about the diverse nature of historical investigation in the Department’s Senior Seminar.

 The intellectual encounters produced by modern European imperialism have dominated my research agenda these past two decades.
 My first book examines John Stuart Mill’s career in the London offices of the East India Company.
 It traces parallels between his views about administering India and his famous intellectual development.
 I develop this idea further in a follow-up essay, contributed to a volume on Mill and India that I also co-edited.
 Here I argue that the submerged voices of Indians can be found in the imperial discourse that influenced Mill’s thinking on education, public opinion, and the role of women.